How to Set Up Remote Payroll and Taxes in 6 Steps

 Choose a payment method to pay remote workers

-Now that we’ve got tax forms out of the way, we can shift our attention to choosing a payment method for remote workers.
+Now we can shift our attention to choosing a payment method for remote workers.

 Remember that different states have different regulations for how often you should pay your employees (weekly, bi-weekly, semi-monthly, or monthly), so whichever payment method you choose should be able to cater to the state’s payment frequency.